 Nalgene Wide Mouth Sampling Bottles

-Made of High-Density Polyethylene, these durable, general-purpose bottles can be used in the lab or field.
+The Nalgene Wide Mouth Sampling Bottles are made of high-density polyethylene, durable, general-purpose bottles that can be used in the lab or field.

 Features